eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 };
 ```

-Following on from the players turn we can now model how a bosses turn updates the battle state.
+Following on from the player's turn, we can now model how a boss's turn updates the battle state.

 ```typescript
 const bossTurn: BattleTransition = state => {